 While 30/60/25 coverage will meet the state requirements, it might be too low to fully cover an accident if you are at fault, which will leave you on the hook for the balance.
 According to Insurify.com, the most popular car in Texas in 2020 was the Nissan Altima, which had an MSRP of $24,100.
 If you were to cause an accident and total the car of someone driving a new Altima, your property damage coverage barely covers that MSRP.
 What if you cause a multiple vehicle accident?
 Or what if the other driver is driving a brand new Ford F-150, which starts at $30,000?
-The reality is that simply meeting the state’s minimum requirements leaves you vulnerable to having to pay a large chunk of money out of pocket if you were to cause an accident.
+The reality is that simply meeting the state’s minimum requirements leaves you vulnerable to paying a large chunk of money out of pocket if you were to cause an accident.
 Not to mention, liability insurance only covers others.
-Most drivers should consider adding additional coverage beyond what is required by the state.
+Most drivers should consider adding additional coverages beyond what is required by the state.

 Texas Proof of Insurance Requirements

 In addition to purchasing the required minimum auto insurance in Texas – again, 30/60/25 at the very least – you need to keep it handy and be prepared to show this proof of insurance card when:

 - You are asked by a police officer during a traffic stop

 - You are in an accident

 - You are registering your car or renewing its registration